-Thanks to all of you who have contributed with issue reports, pull requests, feedback, spreading the word with blogs, videos, comments, etc. We really appreciate your help, keep it up!
+Thanks to all of you who have contributed with issue reports, pull requests, feedback, and spreading the word with blogs, videos, comments, and so on.
+We really appreciate your help, keep it up!

 Without further ado, let's have a look at the most significant updates: